Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Each rule also has a block that describes how code will be generated when the macro is invoked with a matching pattern.

-Rather than it generating code with a simple copy/paste, `macro_rules!` works on the Abstract Syntax Tree or AST.
+Rather than it generating code with a simple copy/paste, macros work on the Abstract Syntax Tree or AST.

 This is an intermediate step of the compilation process where your code has already been turned into datastructures that represents what your program does.

-This makes it much safer and more fully featured that copy-paste style macros.
+This makes it much safer and more fully featured that copy-paste style macros you might have worked with in the past.

 ## Hello, macro!